qcmp34/Development-of-Novel-Quantum-Algorithms/README.md

 ### Project Solution:
 I have made two ipynb files: the convergence file contains all convergence graphs from the other ipynb file (which contains all the code).
-I have uploaded 7 mod files for all scenarios (1d or 2d ising, with, without noise; with error mitigation, trotterized) _Include a comprehensive summary of all important information about your project solution here._
+I have uploaded 7 qmod files for all scenarios (1d or 2d ising, with, without noise; with error mitigation, trotterized) _Include a comprehensive summary of all important information about your project solution here._
 All necessary code files and any additional information required to judge your project solution should be included in the repository.